 Accelerators and incubators

-Accelerators and Incubators are very similar organisations which select entrepreneurs or startups to join them for a limited time period, often taking an equity stake in return for coaching, mentoring, and introductions to clients and investors.
+Accelerators and incubators are very similar organisations which select entrepreneurs or startups to join them for a limited time period, often taking an equity stake in return for coaching, mentoring, and introductions to clients and investors.
 Incubators specialise in nurturing entrepreneurs with great ideas but no business plan to harness them, whilst accelerators take in early stage companies to help accelerate their growth.

 PwC are corporate partners of Startupbootcamp FinTech London and Startupbootcamp InsurTech London.
-Startupbootcamp are one of the world’s foremost startup accelerator networks.
+Startupbootcamp and one of the world’s foremost startup accelerator networks.
 They take on 10 promising early stage startups at a time, and work with them over 3 months to accelerate their businesses and launch them into the market.

 Unicorns and gazelles